 A: There are a number of challenges I have faced over the years but there are a couple that stand out that talking to my female peers seem to also resonate with them.

 The first challenge I can only describe as “finding my voice.”
 I can remember in the early stages of my career as an HR Business Partner sitting in a room with the Business Area Leadership team, listening intently to what was going on.
 I was challenging myself silently on whether I really understood the topics being discussed and forming opinions but I didn’t always feel confident to speak out and contribute.
-When it was my turn in the meeting to talk about the people's agenda, I could confidently stand up and share the content, but what I came to realize was I could add value way beyond this.
+When it was my turn in the meeting to talk about the people's agenda, I could confidently stand up and share the content, but what I came to realise was I could add value way beyond this.
 I could bring a different perspective to the table, encourage what was nearly always a male leadership team to think about the topics in a different way, sometimes add a softer aspect, but always bring the people aspect to more commercially focused topics.

 When I finally had the courage to speak up I surprised myself – the leadership team were respectful, they listened, they asked questions, and often what I said really made a difference.
 The more I spoke out, the more confident I became in myself.
 So I did understand the challenge.
 My opinions were valued.
-And above all what was important to me, I realized I can make a difference!
+And above all what was important to me, I realised I can make a difference!

 After 20 years working in the HR profession and 6 years in an Executive Leadership position, I have not only found my voice but worked on perfecting how I use it.
 Today I still find myself as the only female currently on the executive team a challenge I am taking seriously!
 But I feel privileged to always have a voice, feel respected by my peers and colleagues, and have never lost sight of trying to make a difference.
 I always encourage my female colleagues to make sure they have a voice and feel confident with it.
 Building your brand and bringing “YOU” to work is so important; never be afraid to be authentic.

 Another challenge I have encountered has been balancing my career and being a Mum.
 Before having children, I had absolutely no time restrictions, I could do what it took – I worked as many hours as necessary because I wanted to.
 When I had my kids, I was very privileged to be able to take six years off which I thoroughly enjoyed, but I was still ambitious, and I wanted and needed to return to work – and when I returned, it was a completely different ballgame.
 Suddenly I had to find a balance between family and work and that was tough.
-I found myself feeling guilty when I didn't spend enough time with the kids, and feeling guilty when I didn't spend enough time on work – I realized I had to find a different way of working to be successful in both.
+I found myself feeling guilty when I didn't spend enough time with the kids, and feeling guilty when I didn't spend enough time on work – I realised I had to find a different way of working to be successful in both.

 Looking back, some things really helped me succeed in my career and find the work-life balance I needed.
 In particular, flexibility, resiliency, confidence in who I am, and always being authentic.
 Basware has been a great company for me to strive for success but in my way, empowering me to simply be Jane.